[updated July 30, 2018 - revised note on Symsys 1 requirement for declaring in 2018-2019]

 General Questions.
 For general information about the Symbolic Systems undergraduate major that you do not see on our website, email symsys-afs at lists dot stanford dot edu from an @stanford.edu account, or see the Student Services Officer in Building 460, Room 127E during normal business hours (M-Th 8-noon and 1-4:30 pm).

 Declaring.
 Students matriculating with the Class of 2018 or later must take SYMSYS 1 ("Minds and Machines", formerly SYMSYS 100) before their declaration of the Symbolic Systems undergraduate major will be approved.
 Students in the Class of 2018 or later must either have completed SYMSYS 1 or be enrolled past the add/drop deadline in Autumn Quarter to have their declaration approved.
 A Stanford undergraduate with a SUNET ID who entered Stanford prior to the Autumn of 2014, or who has taken SYMSYS 1, can initiate the declaration of a Symbolic Systems major on Axess, However, before the declaration is approved, you must come in person to the Symbolic Systems Program office (Building 460, Suite 040) for a declaration interview with either the Associate Director or an Undergraduate Advising Fellow.
-Before coming for a declaration interview, please fill out the Preliminary Unofficial Course Plan (PUCP) form and bring a copy of it to share with your interviewer either on paper or on your laptop.
+Before coming for a declaration interview, please fill out the Symsys Couse Plan and bring a copy of it to share with your interviewer either on paper or on your laptop.
 During your declaration interview, you will be asked some questions to verify that declaring the major is appropriate for you (e.g. that you will have sufficient time in your remaining career to complete the coursework, and that you have some familiarity with the requirements of the major).
-The PUCP is the best basis for this discussion.
+The course plan is the best basis for this discussion.
+We encourage you to use this as a worksheet for yourself, throughout the program.
+There is no need to submit this preliminary version to the Symbolic Systems Program staff.
 As part of the approval process, you will be given an account and a profile on the Symsys website, and you will be added to the email list for undergraduates in Symbolic Systems.
 If you are not ready to declare, but want to be included on email announcements sent to the general Symbolic Systems students list, you can self-subscribe to the symsys-others list and you will receive any student messages not restricted to declared Symbolic Systems undergraduates.
 To see when the Associate Director or an Advising Fellow will be available to help you declare, see AF/Staff Office Hours.
-As a final step before your declaration is approved, you must send a filled out Preliminary Unofficial Course Plan (PUCP) form to the Student Services Specialist, Katherine Burtt (symsys-sso at stanford.edu) following your declaration interview.
-Symbolic Systems Program staff will not officially approve the courses on your PUCP as fulfilling the requirements of the major at this time.
-Filling it out is required as an exercise, so that we are sure you have thought through at least one possible path through the major.
-You can change your course plan after you send it to us without having to notify anyone, but you are responsible for ensuring that the courses you take meet the requirements (see below under Advising - Tier 2).
+For seniors, a final version of the Symsys Course Plan is due to Lisa Woodcock (email@example.com) in December.
+Although the Symbolic Systems Program staff will not officially approve the courses on your course as fulfilling the requirements of the major at this time, completing a preliminary version is required as an exercise, so that we are sure you have thought through at least one possible path through the major.
+You can change your course plan at any time throughout the program, without having to notify anyone, but you are responsible for ensuring that the courses you take meet the requirements (see below under Advising - Tier 2).

 Advising.
 Once you are declared as a Symbolic Systems undergraduate major, you have until the Autumn Quarter of your junior year to find a Concentration Advisor.
 Prior to that, you will immediately be assigned to both the Program Director and Associate Director as Major Advisors.
 If you declare the major after the opening of Winter Quarter registration (late October) in your junior year, you must have a concentration advisor before your major declaration can be approved.
 Throughout your time as a major you will have access to three tiers of advising, depending on the questions and action you require: